aldew5/tt-learning-synthetics/README.md

-# Variational Test-Time Learners
+# Variational Test-Time Learning Synthetics

-Testing the possibility of using IVON to train test-time learners.
+Testing the possibility of using IVON to train test-time learners with synthetic memory experiments.